 Vehicle computers also measure other things, such as connecting the vehicle to the right route on its first run of the morning, measuring the time it arrives and leaves, the distance covered, the number of trips made, and the number of tickets validated.
 Vehicle connectivity also provides communication between the driver and Västtrafik’s operations center and all of this contributes to valuable data, which is then used to optimize the public transport system.

-All connected transportation vehicles and the displays used by Västtrafik are equipped with Tele2 SIMs and managed via the self-service portal Cisco Jasper in order to ensure a complete over view of its connectivity, such as with the company’s 1 400 real time information signs.
+All connected transportation vehicles and the displays used by Västtrafik are equipped with Tele2 SIMs and managed via the self-service portal Cisco IoT Control Center in order to ensure a complete over view of its connectivity, such as with the company’s 1 400 real time information signs.
 These signs allow them to give customers up-to-the-minute information about things like delays, arrival times, and when the next bus, train, tram, or ferry will arrive.